RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Detailed Error Analysis

 \subsection{Information Retrieval}

-Looking more in depth, if we compare strategies (1) and (3) in detail per category (see Figures \ref{fig:ir_recall_per_category_train_test_st1} and \ref{fig:ir_recall_per_category_train_test_st3}), we can see the strengths of the first strategy.
-In some categories, while recall went higher on the training split, as these experiments don't involve training, the score went down on the test split.
-This could also be due to their small size, and having it split across so many categories decreases the number of samples per category even more.
+Looking more in depth, if we compare strategies (1) and (3) in detail per category (see Figures \ref{fig:ir_recall_per_category_train_test_st1} and \ref{fig:ir_recall_per_category_train_test_st3}), we notice the strengths of the first strategy.
+In some categories, recall increased on the training split, but the score decreased on the test split, since these experiments do not involve training.
+This could also be due to their small size, and splitting it into so many categories further decreases the number of samples per category.

-On (6) from Figure \ref{fig:ir_recall_per_category_train_test_st6}, where we employ fine-tuning, we can see an overall improvement in all categories.
-We observe that categories such as \textit{Highway Driving} and \textit{Defensive Driving} underperform on the test set, due to a smaller share of the dataset, which would make it hard to learn relevant features.
-Similarly, the test set score is also smaller in \textit{Sanctions and Offenses} and \textit{General Rules}.
+On (6) from Figure \ref{fig:ir_recall_per_category_train_test_st6}, where we employ fine-tuning, we see an overall improvement in all categories.
+We observe that categories such as \textit{Highway Driving} and \textit{Defensive Driving} underperform on the test set because they have a smaller share of the dataset, making it harder to learn relevant features.
+Similarly, the test set score is also lower in \textit{Sanctions and Offenses} and \textit{General Rules}.
 A fully comparative analysis between all the strategies can be seen in Figures \ref{fig:ir_recall_per_category_all_strategies} and \ref{fig:ir_recall_per_category_all_strategies_test}.